 Margaret said “Thank you Finding Your Feet for giving me the opportunity to go on an amazing voyage on the Lord Nelson Tall Ship.
 It took me out of my comfort zone and into a place I ended up calling home.
 I did things I never dreamt I could ever do, like climbing up to the Crows nest, heaving ropes to launch sails and team building exercises.
 The camaraderie and encouragement on board was an experience in itself, I met some amazing people.
 This experience has shown me that anything is possible.”

 Charlie “Thanks to FYF I have done things I never thought I would be able to do!”

 Life on board really is about joining in and getting involved regardless of your physical ability.
 Don’t worry if you’ve not sailed before – most people step onto Lord Nelson or Tenacious with no experience of sailing a Tall Ship before, so you won’t be alone.
 The permanent crew will support you through all the tasks involved with sailing the ships and you will always have an experienced hand with you on watch.

 You will be put into one of four teams called Watches, which take it in turns to be responsible for various tasks on board, including keeping watch, even at night!
 Each watch includes an experienced watch leader who will work with you and be you formal link with the permanent crew.
 Between them, they ensure that you are given tasks that suit your individual strengths.
 Together you will sail the ship.

 Routines may vary according to the ship and requirements on board

 On arrival at the ship, you will be given a watch card with the times of your watches.
-For example, if you are in forward port your watch card could look like this:

 There are eight cabins on each ship for wheelchair users and their buddies.
 The remaining accommodation is provided by spacious fixed bunks on board both Lord Nelson and Tenacious.